Home Loan Affordability Calculator India

 - Available Down Payment: Input the total amount you have saved specifically for the down payment.

-- EMI Comfort Level: Select the maximum percentage of your calculated *disposable income* (Income - Expenses - Savings - Current EMIs) you're comfortable allocating to the new home loan EMI.
+- EMI Comfort Level: Select the maximum percentage of your *available income* (Income - Expenses - Savings - Current EMIs) you're comfortable allocating to the new home loan EMI.
 We strongly recommend 50% for long-term stability.

 - Target Property (Optional): If you have a specific property value in mind, enter it here.
 The calculator will analyze if it fits within your calculated affordability.